BakimosNjuge/Contribution/README.md

 # Contributing to Systematix Note
-When contributing to one of our Repositories, please first discuss the change you wish to make via issue, email, or any other method with the us before making a change.
+When contributing to one of our Repositories, please first discuss the change you wish to make via issue, email, or any other method with us before making a change.

 Please read through the code of conduct.